Get Tech Tips

-- Check the blower bearings, it's easier to do when it’s out
+- Check the blower bearings; it's easier to do when the motor is out.

-- On high-efficiency furnaces pulling the blower is a good way to check the secondary heat exchanger.
-On 80% furnaces you can check parts of the primary exchanger and even the evaporator coil with a mirror or inspection scope.
+- In high-efficiency furnaces, pulling the blower is a good way to check the secondary heat exchanger.
+On 80% furnaces, you can check parts of the primary exchanger and even the evaporator coil with a mirror or inspection scope.

-- You can check blower mounting bolts and set screws as well as blower alignment and balance more easily.
+- You can check blower mounting bolts, set screws, and blower alignment.
+You can also balance more easily.